 Davis’ parents told KDVR that they believe their daughter was a victim of Bullycide.
 Her father said, “We have to stop it and we have to stop it within our kids.”
 While her mother said, “I want other parents to know that it’s happening.
 That was my baby and I love my baby and I just want mother to listen.”

 A feature in The Week referred to Bullycide as the Phoebe Prince phenomenon.
 Prince, a native of Ireland, moved to Boston when in 2009.
-She committed suicide in 2010 after reportedly being bullied by students at South Hadley High School in South Hadley, Massachusetts.
+She died by suicide in 2010 after reportedly being bullied by students at South Hadley High School in South Hadley, Massachusetts.
 The accused bullies pleaded guilty to bullying in 2011 and received sentences of community service and probation.

 Dr. Sheryl Ziegler, a child therapist, told NBC Denver, “Suicide rates have doubled over the past 10 years and bullying is now really at crisis levels.
 What we’re seeing is that this has a tremendous effect on the fragile, growing brain of a child.
 It’s very difficult for that child to handle that level of input.”
 Dr. Ziegler added that parents should look for signs of having a suicidal child, “You’re not really eating well.
 You don’t seem to be sleeping well.
 You’re having stomach aches every day.
 You’re telling me you have a headache and can’t go to school.
 I’m gonna actually listen to your behavior or your body more than your words.”